TRI-AMDD/piro/README.md

 Using the `Dockerfile` will likely be the quickest way to get `piro` up and running with little configuration necessary on your end.

- 1. Before building your Docker container, you will need to open the `Dockerfile` file and replace `insert-api-key-here` with your own generated `pymatgen` API key (see [here](#generate-a-pymatgen-api-key)).

- 1. Once you have substituted your own `pymatgen` API key, you can build your Docker container by running the following command from within your cloned `piro` repository:
+ 1. Once you have substituted your own `pymatgen` API key, Build your Docker container by running the following command from within your cloned `piro` repository, being sure to substitute your own `pymatgen` API key in place of the below `{insert key here}`:
      ```
-     docker build -t piro:v1 .
+     docker build -t piro:v1 --build-arg PYMATGEN_APY_KEY={insert key here} .
      ```

  1. Once this command is finished executing, run: